angel-villa/palettes/README.md

 Run
 ``python window.pyw``
-or open from file explorer
+from command line or open with file explorer